vimona3ds/stickies/README.md

 - [ ] get initial position from next fill
 - [ ] convert all of game layout funcinto generators? maybe?
 - [ ] fix moving cursor around input and typing
+- [ ] clean up files / folder structure (more complicated than necessary)
+- [ ] pass list of layout types in token in order of preference...
+- [ ] overlapping letters

 ### EVENTUALLY...
 - [ ] percentiles